lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 Conclusion

-Litter-Robot is a great alternative to traditional toilet boxes and can make all the difference when you’re tired of scooping clumps all day long.
+The Litter-Robot is an excellent alternative to traditional toilet boxes and can make all the difference when you’re tired of scooping clumps all day long.

-However, you have to clean it on a regular basis to prevent the spread of bad odors and pay attention to the carbon filters and base seals.
+However, you must clean it on a regular basis to prevent the spread of bad odors, as well as pay attention to the carbon filters and base seals.

-What do you think about these 10 reasons why your Litter-Robot is smelling?
+What do you think of these 10 reasons why your Litter-Robot smells?
 Do you have issues with unpleasant smells?
 Share your thoughts in the comment section.

 Olfa T